OUF OF STOCK - PRODUCT IS CURRENTLY NOT AVAILABLE

 What age group are Breathing Toys designated towards?

-Breathing games and toys are officially suited for age 7+ years.
-We have great results with 5+ years old users though.
-The problems with users aged under 5 years are 1) headset being too large (kids need to hold it in place), 2) their exhalation being too short and thus some games are being less enjoyable.
+Breathing games and toys are officially suited for ages 7 and up.
+However, we have had excellent results with 5-year-old and older users.The problems with users under the age of 5 are: 1) the headset being too large (kids need to hold it in place), 2) their exhalation being too short, and thus some games are less enjoyable.
 We suggest: measure your kids exhalation through pursed lips (like blowing a candle).
-If it is above 3sec, then they can start breathing games, if below 3s it may just make them frustrated.
-Please understand that officially breathing games/toys are designed for kids at or above 7 years of age.
+If it is above 3 seconds, then they can start breathinggames; if it is below 3 seconds, it may just make them frustrated.
+Please understand that officially, breathing games and toys are designed for kids at or above 7 years of age.

 Do Breathing Toys require a smartphone/tablet to operate?

 No, two headsets connect to a breathing controller, which connects to a race board with two racing cars.
-Because toys are connected to electrical outlets that may possibly be damaged or wired incorrectly, we have made sure that safety of users is never compromised.
+Because toys are connected to electrical outlets that may possibly be damaged or wired incorrectly, we have made sure that the safety of users is never compromised.

 How is electrical safety assured in Breathing Toys?